Home Assistant Integrations Guide - Connect Every Device

 A Home Assistant integration is a bridge between your HA instance and an external device, protocol, or cloud service.
 Integrations are managed through the Settings menu under Devices & Services and can be added or removed without editing configuration files in most cases.
 As of Home Assistant 2025.1, there are over 3,000 official integrations covering everything from major consumer brands to niche industrial protocols.

-For more information, see the Thread Border Router documentation.
+For the official specification, see Thread Border Router documentation.

 Integrations fall into several categories: